 The search for a “real” and sustainable meat alternative has been active for about ten years.
 This is called cultivated, or cellular, meat as it is made from the cells of (non-slaughtered) animals.
 All kinds of high-tech formulations are used in bioreactors to produce it, sometimes with 3D printing for creating texture.
 The “industry” (some 70 companies worldwide) is still in its infancy and will not be able to produce a steak under $100/kg for some years.
 Although pilot plants exist, production quantities are not yet up to the demands of meat addicts.
 But cellular meat can now substitute for real meat and help people with intolerances and allergies found increasingly in dairy and plant-based proteins.
 The quantities available for flexitarian consumers will come later.

-One of the companies producing cellular meat is the Spanish company BioTech Foods.
-They can produce in sufficient quantity for the premium protein markets for intolerances and the like.
+One of the companies producing cellular meat is the Spanish firm BioTech Foods.
+It can produce in sufficient quantity for the premium protein markets for intolerances and the like.

 SAI has been active in the functional foods business for many years.
 We would be happy to tell you more.